uwmadisoncals/cals-main-plugins/connections/README.txt

 It is recommended to backup before updating.
 Requires WordPress >= 4.2.

 = 8.5.17 =
 It is recommended to backup before updating.
 Requires WordPress >= 4.2.

+= 8.5.18 =
+It is recommended to backup before updating.
+Requires WordPress >= 4.2.

+= 8.5.19 =
+It is recommended to backup before updating.
+Requires WordPress >= 4.2.

+= 8.5.20 =
+It is recommended to backup before updating.
+Requires WordPress >= 4.2.

+= 8.5.21 =
+It is recommended to backup before updating.
+Requires WordPress >= 4.2.

+= 8.5.22 =
+It is recommended to backup before updating.
+Requires WordPress >= 4.2.